noahehall/multicloud/providers/aws/services/securityIdentityCompliance/macie.md

 # Macie

 - uses machine learning to automatically discover, classify, and protect sensitive data like PII/IP
+- monitors data usage, PII, and IP, inventory of S3 buckets and their access control and encryption settings
-- such as personally identifiable information (PII) or intellectual property and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved
+- provides you with dashboards and alerts that give visibility into how this data is being accessed or moved

 ## my thoughts

 - seems to be entirely focused on data stored in s3
+- yea its an s3 addon service

 ## links